flume/enthistory/README.md

 ```
 ### Setting a schema path
 To allow setting an alternative schema location other than `ent/schema` you can supply the `enthistory.NewExtension()` function with
-the `enthistory.WithUpdatedBy()` Option.
+the `enthistory.WithSchemaPath()` Option.
 You choose your schema path (string) which should be the same as the schema path set in the `entc.Generate` function
 otherwise the extension will be unable to locate the schemas.
-You can leave the `enthistory.WithUpdatedBy()` function entirely if you don't plan on setting an alternative
+You can omit the `enthistory.WithSchemaPath()` function if you don't plan on setting an alternative
 schema location than `ent/schema`.

 ```go